 Barossa Valley is the premium wine region in Adelaide, South Australia.
 With suitable Adelaide Australia weather for wineries, this region produces some of the best wines in the country and is also popular for its wine around the world.
 It would be an incomplete trip if you go to Adelaide and not go to Barossa for tasting wines and some good food!

-This wine region is about an hour drive from Adelaide state but there is no direct public transportation that goes from Adelaide to Barossa.
+This wine region is about an hour’s drive from Adelaide state but there is no direct public transportation that goes from Adelaide to Barossa.
 If you don’t have your own transport, the best thing to do is to book a tour.
-I liked the pickup and drop off was included in my tour with Adelaide Sightseeing and it made the journey that much convenient.
+I liked the pickup and drop-off was included in my tour with Adelaide Sightseeing and it made the journey that much convenient.
 Plus our tour guide was sharing interesting stories and facts from the get-go!
 It was funny but also an educational tour that kept me interested the whole time.

-Some of the places I liked was Maggie Beer’s Farm Shop, wine tastings at the Pindarie and Lambert, and also Mengler hill lookout.
+Some of the places I liked were Maggie Beer’s Farm Shop, wine tastings at the Pindarie and Lambert, and also Mengler hill lookout.
 A day in Barossa Valley is a must when in Adelaide.